voideditor/void/CONTRIBUTING.md

 This will start a new instance of VSCode with the extension enabled.
 If this doesn't work, you can press <kbd>Ctrl+Shift+P</kbd>, select "Debug: Start Debugging", and select "VSCode Extension Development".

 ## 2. Building the full IDE

 If you want to work on the full IDE, please follow the steps below.
 If you have any questions/issues, you can refer to VSCode's full [How to Contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) page, which is where the steps below come from.
 Also feel free to submit an issue or get in touch with us with any build errors.

 ### a.
 Building on a Mac

 To build on a Mac, open `void/` in VSCode.
-Make sure you've built the extension by following the steps above (or just run `cd ./extensions/void && npm run build && npm run compile && cd ../..`).
+Make sure you've built the extension by following the steps above (or just run `cd ./extensions/void && npm install && npm run build && npm run compile && cd ../..`).
 Also make sure you have Python and XCode installed on your system (you probably do by default).

 1. Install all dependencies.